gohugoio/hugo/content/content-management/multilingual.md

 toc: true
 ---

-You should define the available languages in a `Languages` section in your site configuration.
+You should define the available languages in a `languages` section in your site configuration.

 ## Configure Languages